Skip to content

 South Korea: Energy, History, and a Country in Its Own Renaissance

 Seoul moves at a different frequency.
 The five grand Joseon Dynasty royal palaces — Gyeongbokgung, Changdeokgung with its Secret Garden, Deoksugung — sit between glass towers and trendy café districts.
 Bukchon Hanok Village preserves centuries-old courtyard architecture a 10-minute walk from a Michelin-starred restaurant.
-The DMZ day trip, where you stand at the most heavily militarized border on earth and look into North Korea, is unlike anything else in Asian travel.
+A guided day trip to the DMZ, where you stand at the most heavily militarized border on earth and look into North Korea, is unlike anything else in Asian travel.

 Busan is a revelation: the seafront Haedong Yonggungsa temple, the kaleidoscopic Gamcheon Culture Village, the chaotic Jagalchi fish market at dawn.
 And Gyeongju — the ancient Silla Kingdom capital — is a UNESCO-listed open-air museum where 5th-century royal burial mounds dot parks between coffee shops.